abhinav4848/Obsidian-Medicine/laxatives.md

 - Glycerol suppository (softener), then treat as above.

 ---
-Cosmocol & Sodium picosulfate is given in [[inflammatory Bowel Disease|Crohn's disease]] as it constricts the bowel.
+Cosmocol & Sodium picosulfate is given in [[inflammatory bowel disease|Crohn's disease]] as it constricts the bowel.